-Courts restrain El-Rufai from demolishing Kasuwar Barchi market - Nigeria Today
+Courts Restrain El-Rufai From Demolishing Kasuwar Barchi Market - Nigeria Today

-A Kaduna High Court presided over by Justice Mohammed Bello, has issued a restraining order on Gov. Nasiru El-Rufa’i not to demolish the Kasuwar Barchi market in Kaduna until the determination of the case before the court.
+A Kaduna High Court presided over by Justice Mohammed Bello, has issued a restraining order on Gov. Nasir El-Rufai not to demolish the Kasuwar Barchi market in Kaduna until the determination of the case before the court.

 Bello ordered that all respondents to the case should stop “entering into and demolishing Kasuwar Barchi, pending the hearing and determination of the case.”